Table of Contents

 #6 They Can Provide Remote Interior Design Services

-Your interior design virtual assistant could also step in to complete remote interior design tasks.
-Here are some examples:
+Your interior design virtual assistant could also step in to complete virtual design tasks.
+They could assist with the following:

-• Design floor plans, elevations, and 3D views and material boards for client presentation
+• Designing floor plans, elevations, and 3D views and material boards for client presentation

-• Develop color schemes based on client specifications
+• Developing color schemes based on client specifications

 • And more!